wma1729/algorithms/graphs/README.md

 - Perform toplogical sort.
 - All vertices, other than the starting vertex *v*, are assigned weight of infinity.
 - The starting vertex *v* is assigned the weight of 0.
-- The other vertices are traversed (and cummulative weight of each vertex is calculated) in the toplogical sort order.
+- The other vertices are traversed (and cummulative weight of each vertex is calculated) in the **toplogical sort** order.
-- If the weight is less than what we already have, update it.
+- If the computed weight is lower that what has already been seen, the lower weight is assigned to the vertex.
 ```C++
 /*
  * Perform topological sorting.